"AFTER AUSCHWITZ, MEMORY IN ACTION", the new Shoah Memorial podcast series

 Readings: Héloïse Godet and Zohar Wexler.

-Original Yiddish Music: Talila and Alain Speiser.
+Original Yiddish music: Talila and Alain Speiser.

-Graphics: Julien de Gasquet
+Graphic design: Julien de Gasquet

 Proposed by the UDA and hosted by the Shoah Memorial